 Driving Under the Influence of Alcohol or Drugs

+Driving under the influence can cause serious harm.
+If you were involved in a car accident, you might wonder how to cover the costs of medical treatment and damage to your vehicle.
+New York is a “no-fault” state.
+This means that if you are involved in an accident, you can file a claim with your insurer, regardless of who is to blame.
+You could receive full payment for your medical bills and lost wages.
 However, if the other driver was drunk or impaired, and you want to recover fair compensation for your injuries, you will need the assistance of the attorneys from Hach & Rose, LLP.
-Call us at (212) 779-0057 if you have been in an accident and believe the other driver was under the influence, call us at (212) 779-0057, or contact us online.
+Call us at (212) 779-0057 if you have been in an accident and believe the other driver was under the influence.
+Or contact us online.
 We will fight for your rights while you focus on recovering from the crash.

 DWI and Impaired Driving in New York

 Unfortunately, people still get behind the wheel after “just a couple of drinks.”
 Most people fail to realize how even minimal alcohol can affect their ability to function properly.
 When operating a car at a high rate of speed, the consequences can be dire, even fatal.
-All drivers should note the following facts if considering driving after drinking:

-- A “drink” is typically considered one 12-oz. beer, a 5-oz. glass of wine, or a 1 ½ oz. shot of liquor.
+• A “drink” is typically considered one 12-oz. beer, a 5-oz. glass of wine, or a 1 ½ oz. shot of liquor.
 Two “drinks” equals .02% BAC in an average person.

-- At .02% BAC, you will already be experiencing a loss of judgment, a change in mood, and an inability to multitask.
+• At .02% BAC, you will already be experiencing a loss of judgment, a change in mood, and an inability to multitask.

-- At .08% BAC (four drinks and the legal limit for intoxication), you will experience loss of control, impaired perception, reduced ability to concentrate, and short-term memory loss.
+• At .08% BAC (four drinks and the legal limit for intoxication), you will experience loss of control, impaired perception, reduced ability to concentrate, and short-term memory loss.
 Even before this point, driving shouldn’t be an option.

-- Above .10% (five or more drinks), reaction time deteriorates, visual acuity and balance are impaired, and perception becomes altered.
+• Above .10% (five or more drinks), reaction time deteriorates, visual acuity and balance are impaired, and perception becomes altered.
 At this level or above, it is not possible to drive safely.

 Additionally, no matter what arguments people may make about the effects of marijuana on driving, legally, there is no accepted blood level for THC when driving.
-If you are driving stoned and cause an accident, you will likely be found at-fault.
+If you are driving stoned and cause an accident, you will likely be found at fault.
 However, there is no field sobriety test for driving under the influence of marijuana.

 If you have more questions pertaining to your case, do not hesitate to contact Hach & Rose, LLP at (212) 779-0057 today.